 It is simply a box with a sponge at the bottom that holds water for the sole purpose of keeping your acrylic paints moist and workable for long periods of time.
 On top of the sponge, some type of semi-permeable and resistant paper is placed, so it permits the absorption of water without letting paint through, not falling apart due to the effect of water and the friction of the brushes.

 Acrylic paints tend to dry quite quickly, especially in summer and warmer countries.
-That's why a wet palette is good if it manages to retain the paint's moisture for many days or even months, so you won't have to remix color mixes over and over again when they dry out.
+That's why they are really good to use because they can retain the paint's moisture for many days or even months, so you won't have to remix color mixes over and over again when they dry out.
 The main extra feature of delayed drying, also allows you to apply advanced trickier techniques, such as blending and glazing, and most importantly, not waste paint and time anymore.

-What is the Best Wet palette for Miniature painters?
+What is the best wet palette for miniature painting?

-GSW wet palette is undoubtedly the best-wet palette on the market right now for painting miniatures of its finishes, price, and performance.
+It is undoubtedly the best wet palette for miniature painting on the market right now due to its finishes, price, and performance.
 It has been endorsed by thousands of happy painters all around the world.
 If you live in Spain, France, Germany, Italy, or any other European country, because it is manufactured by Green Stuff World in UE, it will be always available and ready to ship without having to pay taxes or customs fees.

-The GSW palettes, come in 2 different sizes to fit all your needs:
+The GSW produces them in 2 different sizes to fit all your needs:

-Place the Hydro Foam pad in the bottom tray of the palette.
-Add water, preferably distilled water, until the entire sponge looks completely soaked with water.
+Place the Hydro Foam pad in the bottom tray.
+Add water, preferably distilled, until the entire sponge looks completely soaked.
 To make sure that the water completely penetrates the entire sponge and that no parts are left without water, you can help a little with your fingertips.
-The ideal amount of water will be that which completely moistens the sponge, but does not overflow.
+The ideal amount of water will be that which completely moistens the sponge but does not overflow.

 Place a sheet of the GSW semi-permeable Hydro Sheet over the foam.
 Let the moisture expand through the paper and wipe away bubbles and wrinkles from the inside out pushing them to get an even surface.
-The extra Wet Palette is now ready for your acrylic paints so you are ready for the next painting session.
+Now it will be ready for your acrylic paints so you are for the next painting session.

-How To Use a Wet Palette with acrylic paints
+How To Use a Watercolor palette with acrylic paints

 Shake your paint pot properly, by hand or using a GSW paint shaker.
 Some acrylic paints tend to separate when they are not in use making them have a poor consistency, especially when having extra hydration.

-Place a drop of paint on the extra palette instead directly on the model, and let the controlled capillary action of the hydro paper ensure enough moisture to keep the paints from drying out for months.
+Place a drop of paint on the Hydro Foam instead of directly on the model, and let the controlled capillary action ensure enough moisture to keep the paints from drying out for months.
 With a brush, spread and smooth the paint on the paper, looking for the perfect consistency.
 You can now also add any other acrylic colors, distilled water, or mediums you wish.
 For example, GSW Master medium would be great to thin your paints when painting with acrylics.

 This tool will prevent new painters from making the most common mistake of placing big sloppy coats of paint on the model and covering most of the details.
-A wet palette will somehow force you to have your paints minimally diluted and therefore help alleviate that new painter error using too much-concentrated paint.
+They will somehow force you to have your paints minimally diluted and therefore help alleviate that new painter error using too much concentrated paint.

 How much water do you need to use?

-Just pour water until the entire hydro foam is soaked with water.
-The ideal amount will be that which completely moistens the hydro foam, but does not excessively overflow.
+Just pour water until the entire hydrofoam is soaked.
+The ideal amount will be that which completely moistens the hydro foam but does not excessively overflow.

 Take into account that you can remove the excess simply by pouring off the excess.
 You will know if the amount of water is correct because when you put the paper on top of the sponge it will stick.
 You can help with your fingers to spread the paper, especially at the edges.
-If the palette has enough water, the paper will lie completely flat on the sponge.
+If there is enough, then the paper will lie completely flat on the sponge.

 It is not necessary to continually add water, even if some of the corners of the paper curl up slightly.
-You can continue working for the rest of the surface.
+You can continue working on the rest of the surface.

 Why Should You Keep Mold from Growing on Your Wet Palette?

-A palette with mold and bacteria can contaminate your acrylic paints and cause them to spoil and also smells after a while, which makes the miniature painting a bit unpleasant.
+Mold and bacteria can contaminate your acrylic paints and cause them to spoil and smell after a while, which makes the miniature painting a bit unpleasant.

 Fortunately, the Green Stuff World Hydro Foam has a biological antibacterial treatment Sanitized® that prevents the proliferation of fungi and bacteria.
 This treatment does not last forever, so it will lose effectiveness against fungi with time, directly affected by the type of water used, the number of water changes, and warm temperatures, but at least you will have 6-12 months practically free of these inconveniences.